dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_installation.md

 ### Tracked Entity Type

 Like indicator types, you may have already existing tracked entity types in your DHIS2 database.
 The references to the tracked entity type should be changed to reflect what is in your system so you do not create duplicates.
-Table 3 shows the UIDs which could be replaced, as well as the API endpoints to identify the existing UIDs
+The table below contains the UIDs which could be replaced, as well as the API endpoints to identify the existing UIDs:

 |Object  | UID           | API endpoint                                           |
 |------------------------|---------------|----------------------------------------|